DeadSquirrel01/android_device_samsung_a5ultexx/README.md

-PAC-ROM Device tree for Samsung Galaxy A5
+LineageOS Device tree for Samsung Galaxy A5